The autocorrect function on Android might be a blessing but that’s not always the case. Let’s see how to turn off autocorrect on Android.

 At times it corrects small mistakes the user makes when typing especially if you’re in a hurry.

-ut we’ve all wrote a word as we meant it and for some reason, Android assumes we wanted to write something else.
+But we’ve all written a word as we meant it and for some reason, Android assumes we wanted to write something else.

 In this article, we’ll see how to fix autocorrect on Android.